Hunting sable in Africa

 Best time of year for hunting sable in Africa

-The best time of year for hunting sable in South Africa is from February to December with peak hunting times between May and October.
+The best time of year to hunt sable in South Africa is:

 We can and do hunt sable from January to December.